jonny-gates/jonnygates-blog/content/blog/how-i-use-git.md

 ## Why is Git important?
 ## My Git tips
+There are three keys things I've really a
 ### Own your toolbox
 If you read the Pragmatic Programmer (and you should), you will read a chapter that talks about the tools that you use in your trade.
 The key lesson I remember is that while you will have a few trusty programs that you’ll come back to time and again (kind of like your trusty hammer) - you don’t need one tool for all jobs, in fact in the case of git, you may not want to use one tool for one job.